-- 1) Retain the exclusive right to direct and control the day-to-day activity of the Executive Director and future employees hired by the Authority as is necessary to conduct business related to the construction of the Project; - 2) Retain the right to hire, discipline, and terminate the Executive Director and any future employee hired by the Authority as may be necessary to fulfill the Authority's responsibilities; - 3) Report to the County any Authority employees hired, promoted, or terminated; - 4) Arrange for the Executive Director and any future employee hired by the Authority to meet with the County's human resource department; and - 5) Provide any other pertinent information requested by the County's human resource department in a timely manner.
+1. Retain the exclusive right to direct and control the day-to-day activity of the Executive Director and employees hired by the Authority as is necessary to conduct business related to the construction of the Project;

+- 2. Retain the exclusive right to hire, discipline, and terminate the Executive Director and any employee hired by the Authority as may be necessary to fulfill the Authority's responsibilities; - 3.
+Report to the County any Authority employees hired, promoted, or terminated; - 4.
+Provide any other pertinent information requested by the County's human resource department in a timely manner; and - 5.
+Promptly pay all County invoices for any and all Authority employment-related costs as prepared by the County in accordance with Section 3.01(6) of this Agreement.